ssmirr/appdev-chapters/optional-syntaxes-in-ruby.md

 get("/photos", { controller: "photos", action: "index" })
 ```

-Since the Hash is the final argument to the `get()` method, we can drop the curly brackets:
+Since the Hash is the final argument to the `get()` method, we can drop the curly braces:

 ```ruby
 get("/photos", controller: "photos", action: "index" )